thomasht86/meetup-mlflow/README.md

 Go to MlFlow installation.

 ## MlFlow installation
-MlFlow 1.0 is very close.
-They have published release candidate version(s), and it is this one we will use for this workshop.
+MlFlow 1.0 is [very close](https://mlflow.org/news/2019/05/22/1.0.0-release-candidate-1/index.html).
+They have published a release candidate version, and it is this one we will use for this workshop.
 For all functions of the mlflow cli to work as expected, it is recommended to install MlFlow in the conda base environment (Not doing this requires additional workarounds).
 To install, run the following command (must be run from WSL bash for windows users):